Football in Czechoslovakia: National team

 The Czechs were a football world power in the 20th Century with their greatest achievement being winning 1976 European Championship against West Germany in the penalty shoot-out, thanks to the famous penalty of Antonin Panenka, they were also instrumental in forming football competitions in the early 20th Century.
 The Czechoslovak team qualified for the World Cup on eight occasions, finishing runner-up in the editions of 1934 and 1962, and for the European Championship in other three.

 The country dissolved in 1993.
 It was split into the Slovakia national football team and the Czech Republic national football team.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: